infinimesh/infinimesh/docs/docs/REST/REST-Device.md

 Pre-Requisites:

-1. You need valid user credentials for the applications
+1. You need valid user credentials for the applications to obtain token (Refer [here]https://infinitedevices.github.io/infinimesh/docs/#/REST/GenerateToken#how-to-obtain-the-token on how to get a token)
-2. you need a namesapce created
+2. You need a namesapce

 Steps: